 Composite tissue allotransplantation (CTA) is the transfer of a composite of different tissues from one person to another person.
 Tissues may include skin, connective tissue, muscle, bone, and/or nerve.
 Composite tissue allotransplantation procedures are complex and involve a series of operations using a rotating team of specialists.
 It has been proposed for individuals who have suffered severe disfiguring facial trauma.
 The CTA procedure may be referred to by the more common lay term, face transplant.
 It has also been proposed as a restorative procedure in individuals with hand amputations who are dissatisfied with the appearance or function of a prosthetic hand.

 Unlike most solid organ transplantations (e.g., kidney and heart transplants), composite tissue allotransplantation is not life-saving.
 CTA is viewed in context of quality of life.
 CTA is not without risk including the potential challenges associated with life-long immunosuppression and graft loss.
 Potential adverse impact on quality of life must be considered in the event that transplant outcome does not meet expectations both in aesthetics and/or function.
-To date, only a limited number of patients worldwide have undergone the procedure and data are not sufficient to determine whether the potential benefits to patients outweigh the potential risks (e.g., of surgical complications, long-term immunosuppression, opportunistic infections).
+To date, only a limited number of individuals worldwide have undergone the procedure and data are not sufficient to determine whether the potential benefits outweigh the potential risks (e.g., surgical complications, long-term immunosuppression, opportunistic infections).

 Composite tissue allotransplantation of the hands and/or face is considered investigational.